ValPaliy/valticus/input/about/index.md

-Held a position of a web design project manager, search engine optimization specialist (as well as art director and a coder) in a web design studio called OxygenWorks, Nikolaev, Ukraine.Took part in an International Scientific Conference titled "Higher Education
+Held a position of a web design project manager, search engine optimization specialist (as well as art director and a coder) in a web design studio called OxygenWorks, Nikolaev, Ukraine.
+Took part in an International Scientific Conference titled "Higher Education
 Perspectives: The Role Of Inter University Consortia", presented a later published speech entitled "My Experience In The United States: